paulanthonywilson/furlough/_posts/2021-02-26-content-security-policy-configuration-in-phoenix.md

 ```
 Refused to load data:font/woff2;base64,d09GMgABAAAA ....
-ecause it appears in neither the font-src directive nor the default-src directive of the Content Security Policy.
+  because it appears in neither the font-src directive nor the default-src
+  directive of the Content Security Policy.
 ```

 Solveble with